Swing trading is a methodology that seeks to capture “one move” in the markets.

 This is done by exiting your trades just before opposing pressure steps in.

 For example, if you buy at support, then you want to exit your trade before resistance, where selling pressure might step in to erode your profits.

 Swing trading can be applied across most timeframes.
-But generally, it’s on the 1-hour timeframe and higher.
+But generally, you’ll swing trade on the 1-hour timeframe and higher.